Aditya-Kandari-01/React-Learning/README.md

 ## HOW TO USE THE CODE

-Replcae current src and public with the other src and public folder present inside the numbered folders
+Replace current src and public folders with the other src and public folder present inside the numbered folders